raphaelmarques2/GameBoosterDocs/README.md

 Gets mouse position.

 Fields:
-- ´PositionType positionType´ : Mouse position coordinate.
+- `PositionType positionType` : Mouse position coordinate.
-- ´UnityEvent<Vector2> actions´ : events called each update passing the mouse position
+- `UnityEvent<Vector2> actions` : events called each update passing the mouse position

-PositionType enum values:
+`PositionType` enum values:
-- 'World2D' : mouse position in the world coordinates using a orthographic camera
+- `World2D` : mouse position in the world coordinates using a orthographic camera
-- 'Screen' : absolute mouse position in the screen
+- `Screen` : absolute mouse position in the screen
-- 'Viewport' : mouse position relative to screen from (0,0) at botton left to (1,1) at top right
+- `Viewport` : mouse position relative to screen from (0,0) at botton left to (1,1) at top right
-- 'CenteredViewport' : mouse position relative to screen with (0,0) at screen center
+- `CenteredViewport` : mouse position relative to screen with (0,0) at screen center

 ## Movement components